faceless2/json/README.md

 ### fast
 * A 2021 Macbook M1 will read Json at about 120MB/s from text (80MB/s from binary, as it has to convert to UTF-8), and write at about 400MB/s.
 It can read CBOR/Msgpack at about 300MB/s and write at 600MB/s.
 That's ridiculously fast;
-as part of version 4 I had to change the large-file benchmarks to use microseconds.
+as part of version 1.4 I had to change the large-file benchmarks to use microseconds.
 A great deal of effort has been spent on removing buffer copying and avoiding slow codepaths in the JVM - I don't think you'll find a faster Java API.

+### streaming (new in v2)
+* As of version 2 reading is block-based.
+A Reader can be created, and blocks fed into it as they arrive.
+This is new in version 2

 ### correct
 * the API has been tested against the Json sample data made available by Nicolas Seriot at